MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-faq.md

 **How does the performance of Surface Hub 3 compare with Surface Hub 2S?**

-- Customers will benefit from a 20% CPU performance increase and a 100% GPU performance increase over Surface Hub 2S.
+- Customers will benefit from a 60% CPU performance increase and a 160% GPU performance increase over Surface Hub 2S.

 **Will I be able to rotate Surface Hub on the new experience?**

 - Yes.
-Surface Hub 3 50" is the only device in its class with snap rotation and portrait mode.
+Surface Hub 3 50" is the only device in its class with Smart Rotation.

 **Will I be able to rotate Surface Hub 3 85"?**

-- No. Due to form factor constraints and expected use cases, rotation to portrait mode is only supported on 50" devices only.
+- No. Due to form factor constraints and expected use cases, rotation to Portrait is only supported on 50" devices only.

 ## Learn more